GoogleCloudPlatform/cloud-run-mesh/README.md

 The connector MUST be on the same VPC network with the GKE cluster and configured with a not-in-use CIDR range.

-### Google Service Account and Namespace Setup
+## Namespace Setup

+After installation, new services can be configured for namespaces using only namespace-level permissions in K8S.
+For each namespace it is highly recommended to use a dedicated Google Service Account, which requires IAM permissions to setup (once per namespace).

-The Google Service Account running the CloudRun service will be mapped to a K8S namespace.
+The Google Service Account running the CloudRun service will be mapped to a K8S namespace. currently the 'default' K8S service account in the namespace is used - custom setup will be documented separatedly.

-The service account used by CloudRun must be granted access to the GKE APIserver with minimal permissions, and must be allowed to get K8S tokens.
+The service account used by CloudRun must be granted access to the GKE APIserver with minimal permissions.

 This steps can be run by a user or service account with namespace permissions in K8S - does not require k8s cluster admin.
 It does require IAM permissions on the project running the CloudRun service.

-1. Create a google service account for the CloudRun app (recommended - one per namespace, to reduce permission scope).
+1. Create a google service account for the CloudRun app, using the pattern: k8s-NAMESPACE ( custom names are also possible, but require extra manual configuration )

 2. Grant '--role="roles/container.clusterViewer"' to the service account.
+This allows it to view the list of GKE clusters and connect with minimal permissions ('authenticated' RBAC group)

-3. Grant RBAC permissions to the google service account, allowing it to access in-namespace config map and use TokenReview for the default KSA. (this step is also temporary, WIP to make it optional).
+3. Grant additional RBAC permissions to the google service account, allowing it to access in-namespace config map and use TokenReview for the default KSA. (this step is also temporary, WIP to make it optional).
 This is used to get the MeshCA certificate and communicate with the managed control plane - Istio injector is mounting the equivalent tokens.
+   If the app is using K8S, you should grant the required permissions to the mapped K8S service account ('default') - at runtime the container is configured similar with a Pod running as that KSA.

 ```shell